tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 I ignited my cigarette and deeply inhaled its black fumes.
 This was when I first noticed the picnic.
 Nobody else was in the park apart from me and my bike.
 Yet, lying before me was the most stereotypical representation of a picnic I'd ever seen.
 If you were to type the word "picnic" into google, the first few stock images would be quite accurate to what I was observing.

 The red and white blanket was neatly laid out, with a large, woven basket sitting atop its fabric.
 Empty plastic cups and plates were scattered across its surface.
-It looked like it was a scene for two people.
+It looked like it was a scene for two.
 That's if anyone was around to claim it.

 I chained my bike to a nearby pole, stamped out my cigarette and slowly approached the abandoned social event.